-authorized one-way

-network facility.

-Annual routine physical exam

-Our plan covers an annual routine physical exam in addition to the Medicare-covered annual wellness visit.

-This benefit allows you to see your provider without a specific medical complaint and includes a comprehensive physical exam once per calendar year.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Annual routine physical exam Our plan covers an annual routine physical exam in addition to the Medicare-covered annual wellness visit.
+There is no coinsurance, copayment, or deductible for an annual routine 30% of the total cost for an annual routine physical exam when using your This benefit allows you to see your provider without a specific medical complaint and includes a comprehensive physical exam once per calendar year. physical exam.
+POS benefit.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.

-There is no coinsurance. copayment, or deductible for an annual routine physical exam.

-Annual wellness visit

-If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+30% of the total cost for a Medicare-covered annual wellness visit when using your POS benefit.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.

-There is no coinsurance, copayment, or deductible for the annual wellness visit.

-Bone mass measurement

-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.
 There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.

-Breast cancer screening (mammograms)

-- One baseline mammogram between the ages of 35 and 39 - One screening mammogram every 12 months for women age 40 and older - Clinical breast exams once every 24 months

-Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.
+30% of the total cost for a Medicare-covered bone mass measurement when using your POS benefit.
+Breast cancer screening (mammograms) Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months Please note: If you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copayment or coinsurance may apply for the care received for the existing medical condition.
 There is no coinsurance, copayment, or deductible for covered screening mammograms.
+30% of the total cost for a Medicare-covered screening mammogram when using your POS benefit.